MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Unpublish-MgSiteContentType.md

 Unpublish a contentType][] from a content type hub site.
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Unpublish-MgBetaSiteContentType](/powershell/module/Microsoft.Graph.Beta.Sites/Unpublish-MgBetaSiteContentType?view=graph-powershell-beta)

 ## SYNTAX

 ### Unpublish (Default)